 Sometimes referred to as the "Madman of Manchester," Allin's exploits made him a legend in the world of punk rock, cementing his reputation as a rock star without equal when it came to what he - often quite literally - left on the stage.
 Allin was not without his controversies, though, having had several run-ins with the law.
 Some also labeled the singer a fraud, using shock value to cover up his sub-par music.
-Nonetheless, the man did some truly out-there things, both on and off stage, that will leave you in a state of both awe and revulsion.
+Nonetheless, the man did some truly out-there things, both on and off the stage, that may leave you in a state of both awe and revulsion.

 GG Allin was born on August 29, 1956, in Lancaster, NH.
-He was the second son of Merle Colby Allin and Arleta Gunther - a deeply religious couple who lived in a two-room log cabin with no electricity or running water.
+He was the second son of Merle Colby Allin Sr. and Arleta Gunther - a deeply religious couple who lived in a two-room log cabin with no electricity or running water.
 His nickname, "GG," actually came from his older brother, Merle Jr., who had difficulty with his given name, Jesus Christ, pronouncing it as "Je-Je."

 GG Allin cycled through about a half-dozen bands, at least partially due to his volatile stage antics, which - to put it politely - weren't for everybody.
 When Allin took to the stage, he wanted to leave a lasting impression.
-Those who saw him live would probably agree that he did just that, especially considering that he started defecating on stage around 1986.
+Those who saw him live would probably agree that he did just that, especially considering that he reportedly started defecating on stage around 1986.

-Allin also willingly expelled other bodily fluids on stage quite frequently.
 He would strip nude, as well, and start fights with members of the audience in an inventive bit of showmanship.